How to use Key Vault soft-delete with PowerShell

 Enabling Purge Protection

-When purge protection is turned on, a vault or an object in deleted state cannot be purged until the retention period of 90 days has passed.
+When purge protection is turned on, a vault or an object in deleted state cannot be purged until the retention period has passed.
 Such vault or object can still be recovered.
 This feature gives added assurance that a vault or an object can never be permanently deleted until the retention period has passed.
+The default retention period is 90 days but, during key vault creation, it is possible to set the retention policy interval to a value from 7 to 90 days.
+The purge protection retention policy uses the same interval.
+Once set, the retention policy interval cannot be changed.

 New-AzKeyVault -Name ContosoVault -ResourceGroupName ContosoRG -Location westus -EnableSoftDelete -EnablePurgeProtection